 developed a more formal partnership with Nal’ibali, a phenomenal organization that makes reading more interactive, multi-sensory, and accessible to readers of all abilities and interest levels

 laid the groundwork for Nal’ibali to visit Vusumzi Primary School (left x 2) to introduce its approach to sparking a love of reading

 purchased an outrageously cool keyboard, three sets of African drums, and melodica for the Vusumzi Primary School dance & music studio

 are designing a first-ever university/college workshop for Grade 11 and 12 students (and their parents) to prepare them for the matric, the application and scholarship processes, and the deadlines.
 We have invited several Universal Promise university graduates who have recently conquered the process, earned degrees in Accounting, Mechanical Engineering, and Social Work, and gained employment in their fields.

-are launching a first-ever vacation program at Vusumzi Primary School to engage students in activities they would not necessarily encounter in the classroom: activities such as coding, drawing & painting with a masterful local artist, mathematics tutoring, Nal’ibali Reading Clubs, workshops with social workers, and more.
+launched a first-ever vacation program at Vusumzi Primary School to engage students in activities they would not necessarily encounter in the classroom: activities such as coding, drawing & painting with a masterful local artist, mathematics tutoring, Nal’ibali Reading Clubs, workshops with social workers, and more

 are expanding the Vusumzi Primary School After School Program to to include chorus, dance, reading clubs, academic tutoring, and girls’ and boys’ clubs with a social worker to address topics ranging from education to teenage pregnancy to drug and alcohol abuse

 held pre-trip sessions with St. George’s students, who will be volunteering in South Africa in March.
 The volunteers represent a stunning array of cultural diversity and an equally stunning collection of intellectual interests and enthusiasm.